marmaryia/NC-News-backend/README.md

 Two files need to be created locally:

-- .env.test, setting PGDATABASE value to nc_news_test (for connection to the test database when running the code in the test environment);
+- .env.test, setting PGDATABASE value to nc_news_test (for connection to the test database in the test environment);
-- .env.development, setting PGDATABASE value to nc_news (for connection to the development database when running the code in the development environment).
+- .env.development, setting PGDATABASE value to nc_news (for connection to the development database in the development environment).

 To seed the local databases, npm run: